 You have two methods to use OptinMonster with your blog.
 One is with their WordPress plugin and the other is to install it globally via Google Tag Manager.
 Personally, the fewer WordPress plugins the better performance for your blog.
-So I prefer installing OptinMonster with Google Tag Manager with Optinmonster, I have seen better performance and easier to manage if you use their WordPress plugin.
+Though from my recent testing where I would recommend using Google Tag Manager with Optinmonster, I have seen better performance and easier to manage if you use their WordPress plugin.

 The added benefit with OptinMonster compared to other services it is not tied to just WordPress.
-I have use OptinMonster with my ThriveCart service with an exit intent pop-up.
+I have used OptinMonster with my ThriveCart service (via Google Tag Manager) with an exit intent pop-up.

 The optin software works with many different services and also includes Zapier.
 As you can imagine, email integration options are a strong point and support many esoteric email marketing services.

 OptinMonster perhaps has one of the largest list of supported email providers in the category.
 For the most part, if there’s an email marketing provider out there it appears they support it.

 If OptinMonster doesn’t support it you do have the option of using Zapier or your own custom webhook.

 - Campaign Refinery